grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus.md

 ## Grafana Dashboards

-The [extension]() repository includes a [docker-compose setup](https://github.com/grafana/xk6-output-prometheus-remote/#docker-compose) with two pre-built dashboards.
+The [xk6 extension](https://github.com/grafana/xk6-output-prometheus-remote) repository includes a [docker-compose setup](https://github.com/grafana/xk6-output-prometheus-remote/#docker-compose) with two pre-built dashboards.
-You can use use these dashboards to visualize the generated time series with Prometheus configured as a data source:
+You can use these dashboards to visualize the generated time series with Prometheus configured as a data source:
 - visualize the results of a test run
 - list test runs